ArabPixel/PSFree-Enhanced/README.md

-# PSFree
+# PSFree Enhanced

-PSFree is a unstable and work in progress jailbreak multi firmware website for the PlayStation 4 and the PlayStation 5.
+PSFree Enhanced still in beta and it's unstable and work in progress.
+Jailbreak multi firmware website for the PlayStation 4.

 This repo is based on the work of three other repos :